Terms to Know

 The leave that you, personally, are taking to care for your own serious illness or injury.

-Planned leave taken to reduce the number of work hours in a day or week.
-For example, your medical provider may indicate that you can work eight hours per day, three days per week.
-This is considered reduced leave.
+Planned leave taken to reduce the number of work hours in a day or week (for example, your medical provider may indicate that you can work 8 hours per day, 3 days per week.
+This is considered reduced leave).

 A program that provides income replacement for time away from work due to your own serious health condition.